Employment Litigation - Trials, Arbitrations and Appeals

 We regularly handle cases involving the following claims:

-- Sex, pay disparity, pregnancy, age, race, national origin, religion, sexual orientation and HIV status discrimination and harassment
+- Sex, pay disparity, pregnancy, age, race, national origin, religion, gender identity, sexual orientation and HIV status discrimination and harassment

 - Disability discrimination and reasonable accommodation